widjajayd/ruby-for-beginner/README.md

-# ruby-for-beginner
+# Ruby for Beginner

-This repository contains all the source code for the Ruby for Beginner article series in medium (10 articles).
+This repository contains all the source code for the Ruby for Beginner article series in medium.